SheGazette/SheGazetteWebsite/README.md

 <br>
 If you've ever wanted to contribute to open source, and a great cause, now is your chance!

-See the [contributing docs](https://github.com/SheGazette/SheGazetteWebsite/blob/Patch-1/Contribution.md) for more information
+See the [contributing docs](https://github.com/SheGazette/SheGazetteWebsite/blob/Patch-1/Contribution.md) for more information.